April 1, 1865 - During the U.S.

 in The Emperor Jones, he also enjoyed a long run on Broadway

 in Shakespeare's Othello.
-In 1950, amid anti-Communist hysteria,
+In 1950, amid ongoing anti-Communist hysteria,

 Robeson was denied a U.S. passport after refusing to sign an affidavit